jaakkopasanen/AutoEq/results/README.md

 # Recommended Results
 This is a list of recommended results.
-Results for other measurements are available for many headphones, these can be found in the sub-folders.
-Folders are arranged by source/target/headphone.
+Results for other measurements are available for many headphones, these can be found in the [full index](https://github.com/jaakkopasanen/AutoEq/blob/master/results/INDEX.md).

 Recommendation priority is: oratory1990 > Innerfidelity > Rtings > Headphone.com.
 This means if there are
 measurements from multiple sources for the same headphone model only the highest priority result will be shown in this list.
 - [1MORE Crystal Piston](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20Crystal%20Piston)
 - [1MORE MK801](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20MK801)
 - [1MORE Multi Unit Earphones](https://github.com/jaakkopasanen/AutoEq/tree/master/results/innerfidelity/sbaf-serious/1MORE%20Multi%20Unit%20Earphones)